-Any scheduling of mid-term examinations and other required class activities outside of regularly scheduled class times needs to be noted in the class syllabus so that students have fair warning of such scheduling.
+Any scheduling of mid-term examinations and other required class activities outside of regularly scheduled class times requires college approval and must be noted in the class syllabus, so that students have fair warning of such scheduling.

-Any resultant conflicts with other mid-term examinations, other required class activities, or any other scheduled university related business a student may be involved in will be accommodated at an alternative time through consultation between an instructor and a student.
-Denials of such accommodation may be appealed to the dean's office of the college authorizing such scheduling, in consultation with the student's college (if in a different college from that of the class) if necessary.
+Any resultant conflicts with mid-term examinations for other classes, other registered class activities, or any other scheduled university-related business that a student may be involved in will be accommodated at an alternative time.
+The instructor responsible for the conflict, or this instructor's home college, must facilitate the accommodation, through consultation with the student.
+Denials of such accommodation may be appealed to the dean's office of the college authorizing the non-standard scheduling, in consultation with the student's college (if in a different college from that of the class) if necessary.